taylorleprechaun/CFBPollUI/README.md

 ## TODO

-Last Updated 1/24/2026
+Last Updated 1/25/2026
-- At the time of this commit, the unit tests added are boilerplate and don't cover all the scenarios I want to include.
-I will need to flesh this out and make it more robust.
-- I have not implemented my algorithm into this new repo yet.
-That is one of my next steps.
-The main priority was scaffolding everything and getting the base functionality of everything in place.
 - I have only recently started to learn React and this application uses it for the UI.
 I had Claude create it all following the best practices that I could find online, but I don't know for certain that everything is correct.
 As I learn more I know I will end up refactoring that code.
+- There are more improvements to the UI I plan to implement.
+They require persistent historical data though, which will require changing my data-caching approach.

 ## Features